A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints

-\Cref{fig:phi1-phi2} evaluates the visualizations of the registered results obtained by the proposed model with penalty function $\phi_1$, including the template and reference images, the transformed template images, the hotmaps of the relaxation function $f(\bm{x})$ and the Jacobian determinant $ \det(\nabla\bar{\bm{\varphi}})$, and the transformed grids.
-One can observe that the proposed scheme with $\phi_1$ penalty term produces a transformed template that is visually identical to the reference, essentially the same hotmap distributions for the Jacobian determinant $ \det(\nabla\bar{\bm{\varphi}}) $ and function $ f(\bm{x})$, and smooth deformation grids.
-This also illustrates that the proposed method is robust to the heavy occlusion of illumination and large background clutters.
+The visualizations of the registered results obtained by the proposed model with penalty function $\phi_1$, including the template and reference images, the transformed template images, the hotmaps of the relaxation function $f(\bm{x})$ and the Jacobian determinant $ \det(\nabla\bar{\bm{\varphi}})$, and the transformed grids, are evaluated in \cref{fig:phi1-phi2}.
+It can be observed that the proposed scheme with the penalty term $\phi_1$ produces a transformed template that is visually indistinguishable from the reference image.
+The hotmap distributions for the Jacobian determinant $\det(\nabla\bar{\bm{\varphi}})$ and relaxation function $f(\bm{x})$ are also similar.
+Additionally, the deformation grids are smooth.
+This demonstrates the robustness of the proposed method to challenging conditions such as heavy occlusion of illumination and large background clutters.